slott56/HamCalc-2.1/doc/source/python/construction/beamdefl.rst

 Implementation
 ~~~~~~~~~~~~~~

-Note that this may be used by :program:`beamsect`, as well
+Note that this may be used by :program:`beamsect` and :program:`beamdefl`
-as used by :program:`beamdefl`.
+will both share this module.

 ..  automodule:: hamcalc.construction.beamdefl
     :members: